 Behar 1922/1970, born 15th December 1915 at Cooch

-granted full ruling powers on 6th April 1936, married
+he was invested with full ruling powers on 6th April

 VIRAJENDRA NARAYAN Bhup Bahadur, 23rd